vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 Everything we need to do to achieve this is outlined at the [The Chart Repository Guide].

+We can use a tool like [ChartMuseum] to manage our repo.
+Alternatively, we can use a bare HTTP server, like AWS S3 or Github Pages.
+A tool like like [ChartMuseum] has a benefit of doing some things for us.
+It can use S3 for storage, and offers a convenient [helm plugin][helm_push] to release charts, so the release process should be very simple.

+From the user experience perspective, it would be cool if we expose our chart repo at `https://charts.vector.dev` - short and easy to remember or even guess.

 ### Deployment Variants

 We have two ways to deploy vector: